jordanstern1/udemy-django-full-stack-web-dev-course/README.md

 ```
 8. Run the server locally to test it out: `python manage.py runserver`
 9. Copy local host address into address bar to see the site

+**NOTE:** the above workflow is not ideal.
+It's best practice to put another urls.py file inside of each individual app, then refer to that
+file in your project folder using `django.conf.urls.include`.
+For an example, see `14-Django_Level_One/first_project`.
+Within this folder,
+the first_project subfolder contains a `urls.py` file that references the `urls.py` file found in `first_app/urls.py`.
+This approach creates
+modularity, making it simpler to plug your apps into different Django projects.